• Testing Lab

 What are the Persistent Organic Pollutants?

-Typically, POP chemicals are halogenated organic compounds that massively originate from industrial activities and manufactured goods, such as electrical and electronic equipment as well as other types of products.
+Typically, POP chemicals are halogenated organic compounds that massively originate from industrial activities and manufactured goods, such as electrical and electronic equipment and other types of products.

 POPs tend to migrate and accumulate in the cold parts of the world, like the poles.